Indoor Air Quality in Schools and Childcare Facilities During COVID-19

 The CDC recently updated their guidance explaining that the novel coronavirus can be transmitted through aerosolized particles that can remain suspended in the air for hours and travel farther than 6 feet (1).
 As the COVID-19 pandemic has moved across the world, scientists are working around the clock to better understand how it is transmitted, the details of the symptoms and illness, and how to stop the spread of the virus.
 Engineers including Dr. Shelly Miller and Dr. Jianshun “Jensen” Zhang have been working to inform the public and leaders on the most current science around airborne transmission via inhalation of respiratory aerosolized particles and droplets.

 As schools and childcare facilities consider reopening, the science on indoor air quality is critical to establishing and implementing best practices to ensure safer environments for students and staff.
 Superspreading events have resulted in large numbers of people being infected at a single event, thought to happen as a result of infected asymptomatic or mild symptomatic persons in crowded unmasked environments with poor ventilation.
-During this webinar, Dr. Miller will review the transmission routes, discuss superspreading events, and present a summary of her work on the Skagit Valley Chorale outbreak and the musicians and performers aerosol study as well as discuss the benefits of ventilation, filtration and germicidal ultraviolet light.
+During this webinar, Dr. Miller reviewed the transmission routes, discussed superspreading events, and presented a summary of her work on the Skagit Valley Chorale outbreak and the musicians and performers aerosol study as well as discuss the benefits of ventilation, filtration and germicidal ultraviolet light.

 Shelly L. Miller, PhD, is a Professor of Mechanical Engineering and faculty in the Environmental Engineering Program at the University of Colorado Boulder, holding an M.S. and Ph.D. in Civil and Environmental Engineering from University of California, Berkeley and a B.S. in Applied Mathematics from Harvey Mudd College.
 Dr. Miller teaches about and investigates urban air quality and works diligently to understand the impact of air pollution on public health and the environment.
 She is also an expert on indoor environmental quality including airborne infectious disease transmission and control and air cleaning technologies.
 Dr. Miller is a member of the Academy of Fellows of the International Society for Indoor Air and Climate (ISIAQ) and is also an Associate Editor for Environmental Science and Technology.
 Dr. Miller has published over 80 peer reviewed articles on air quality, authored a Chapter on Indoor Air Quality in the Environmental Engineering Handbook, is an active scientist on twitter, and publishes open access as often as possible.